Gellardo/blog/content/posts/2021-09-17-validate-repo-config-with-semgrep.md

 ### Semgrep as a SAST with custom rules
 As the title already spoiled, I will be using [Semgrep](https://semgrep.dev) to perform most of the validations.
-The web page is heavily about their SaaS solution, but it easily be run from python/the cli too.
+The web page is heavily about their SaaS solution, but it can easily be run from python/the cli too.

 How it works: Basically write patterns in yaml and let Semgrep find all the matches.
-Since it works on ASTs, no need to be able to compile things (not that relevant for JSON though).
+And since it works on ASTs, there is no need to be able to compile anything (not that relevant for JSON though).

 - multi-language support in case I need it
-- patterns are just the same format with some intuitive additional syntax
+- patterns are just the same format as what is being searched with some additional syntax
-- can add messages (with parts from the match), metadata and rule identifiers
+- can add messages (with parts of the match), metadata and rule identifiers
 - patterns can be tricky / need some experience about pattern interactions and how Semgrep will group elements in the AST
-- some of my rules are impractical to translate <!-- (have branch protections for exactly these 4 branches) TODO link to future work -->
+- some of my rules are impractical to translate
 - very simplistic testing possibilities

 So let us have a closer look instead of just singing praises at it.